Email hotline: LWV.Update4Convention@gmail.com

 Need to reach us?
 Use our “email hotline”: LWV.Update4Convention@gmail.com

-Questions to consider in deciding whether to support the NY’s update:
+Issues to consider in deciding whether to support the NY update:

 After months of study and a consensus meeting, the League of Women Voters of Vermont Board of Directors approved a new position and has been both educating and advocating with it at the local and state levels.
 However, when LWVVT proposed a national update at the 2024 Convention, there appeared to be insufficient clarity about why it was needed, and the measure was not adopted.

-Local Leagues are free to adopt their position by concurrence (to address privatization of, for example, local health, energy, or climate initiatives.
-If state Leagues adopted the update, they could address the Medicaid issue, which new laws are making even more important in every state.
-However, both Vermont and New York feel they still cannot adequately address another important issue: the privatization of Medicare.
-Since it is a federal program, advocacy requires a national position.
+Local Leagues are free to adopt their position by concurrence (to address local privatization challenges, for example, local water, energy, roads, broadband, or climate initiatives).
+State Leagues that adopt the update can (like NYS) address the Medicaid issue, which new laws are making ever more important in every state.

-For this reason, and also to allow League members across the country to benefit from the work of our study, New York has streamlined the Vermont position and is now proposing a more targeted update to the national privatization position by adding the language of their state position via concurrence, and we are asking for your help in proposing it at the national level.
+To allow League members across the country to benefit from the work of Vermont’s study, New York has streamlined the Vermont position and is now asking for your help in getting it on the Convention agenda so it can be discussed and, we hope, adopted by concurrence.

-Please use the linked webform for comments and suggestions, or send an email to the Update-email below.
+Please use the linked webform for comments and suggestions, or send an email to the Concurrence email: lwv.Update4Convention@gmail.com

 (Prepared by the LWV Health Care Interest Group on behalf of LWPWM)